-By Joint Resolution #57/10-#548/10, in Chapter 5, Article 235 was added to CAA on October 6, 2010, and will enter into force once CONAL reviews it and makes recommendations for its implementation.
-This resolution regulates all allergenic substances and others that are capable to produce adverse reactions in susceptible people which are listed below must be declared following the list of ingredients on the label if they or some of their byproducts (traces) are present in the food as ingredients or as part of the ingredients:
+Joint Resolution #57/2010 and #548/2010 regulates all allergenic substances and others that are capable to produce adverse reactions in susceptible people (listed below).
+They must be declared following the list of ingredients on the label if they or some of their byproducts (traces) are present in the food as ingredients or as part of the ingredients:

-- 1. Cereals with gluten

-- 2. Crustaceans and products
+- 1. Cereals with gluten - 2.
+Crustaceans and products

 - 3. Table egg and products

 - 4. Fish and products

 - 5. Peanuts and products

 - 6. Soybeans and products

 - 7. Milk and products

 - 8. Nuts

 - 9. Sulfur Dioxide and Sulfites

 - 10. Tartrazine

-This information must be presented in contrasting colors to allow visibility and with the following legend: "Contains:.." followed by the name of the substance and/or "Traces of..." according to the list above.
+This information must be presented in contrasting colors to allow visibility and with the following legend: "Contains ..." followed by the name of the substance and/or "Traces of ..." according to the list above.
 Statements/warnings/legends suggesting that the food product may contain a possible allergenic substance are not allowed.
-(This resolution has not yet been implemented).